by

 4. Gaming Culture: Brazil has a strong historical and cultural affinity for gaming.

-5. Economic Benefits: A well-regulated iGaming industry could boost Brazil’s economy and all stakeholders working in the vertical.
+5. Economic Benefits: A well-regulated gambling industry could boost Brazil’s economy and all stakeholders working in the vertical.

-This report aims to present a clear overview of the Brazilian real-money iGaming market – its current size and state, as well as its upcoming prospects.
+This report aims to present a clear overview of the Brazilian gambling market – its current size and state, as well as its upcoming prospects.

 An Overview – Size, Potential and Macro Trends